suti1979/react-rolling-numbers-onscroll/README.md

 # React rolling numbers onscroll

-A React component the animation rolling numbers from zero (or "from" number) to the actual number.
+A React component for animate (roll) numbers from zero (or the "from" number) to the actual number.
 Starts, when the element is in the view.

 ## Install: